 It is common for geology consultants to work in the field doing site investigations, and traveling to remote areas can be a component of their jobs.
 Geology consultants may do much of their work independently and interact directly with clients.
 Consulting firms may prefer to hire licensed geologists who have several years of experience and a master's degree.

 In addition to having a solid grasp of how to perform geological analyses and interpretations, there are other skills that a geology consultant may need in order to be successful.
 Most employers require geology consultants to possess excellent written, verbal and presentation skills in order to produce reports, maps and technical documents and communicate effectively with clients.
 Project management experience is also desirable, along with good planning capabilities and organizational skills.

-The BLS also reported that 6,540 hydrologists were working in the U.S. in May 2013.
-About 1,580 of those worked for consulting firms.
-An average annual salary of $83,220 was estimated by the BLS for hydrology consultants.
-California companies and organizations employed the highest number of hydrologists, though the BLS reported that those working in New Jersey received the highest wages.
+The BLS also reported that 6,580 hydrologists were working in the U.S. in May 2014.
+About 1,530 of those worked for consulting firms.
+An average annual salary of $85,090 was estimated by the BLS for hydrology consultants.
+California companies and organizations employed the highest number of hydrologists.

 Job prospects for geoscientists - the BLS occupational category that includes geologists - and hydrologists appear to be bright.
 The BLS predicted a 16% increase in employment for geoscientists as a group from 2012-2022; this is faster than the average for all U.S. occupations.
 The anticipated increase in demand was primarily expected in energy, environmental and water management industries, though the BLS noted that more geoscientists would pursue consulting positions during this period.